marcossantiago/kubernetes-workshop/03_productionize.md

 ---

+### Why do we need these?

 Combining readiness and liveness probes help ensure only healthy containers are running within the cluster.

+Readiness probes ensure applications only receive traffic when they are able to handle it.

-With the liveness probe you may also monitor downstream dependencies.
+You may also monitor downstream dependencies with probes (but be careful).

 ---